What's your name?

 Discounting is bad because…

-- It can lessen the perceived value.
+- It can lessen the perceived value of the product or service being offered.

-- If you offer a deep discount you run into more issues.
+- If you offer a deep discount, you run into more issues.

 “But doesn’t discounting improve conversions?”